jasmith79/decorators-js/README.md

   * `padInt :: Number -> (* -> Number) -> (* -> String)`
   * `padInt :: Number -> Number -> String`

-  Pads the numeric results of the passed-in function with the specified number of leading zeros (defaults to 1).
+  Pads the numeric results of the passed-in function with leading zeros up to the given length (defaults to 2).
 Can also work as a standalone function if passed two numbers.